Jimmy Sham: 2021 National Security Law arrest

 On 6 January 2021, Sham was arrested along with more than 50 other people accused of violating the national security law.
 They were all accused of trying to "overthrow" the government and "subversion."
 Sham was released on bail on 7 January.

 On 28 February 2021, Sham, along with 46 others, was formally charged with "subversion" and arrested again.
-On 4 March, he was denied bail and remained in prison.
-On 12 March, an upper court denied him bail again, citing national security risks.
+On 4 March and 12 March, he was denied bail due to the concerns of the courts in regards with the national security law.

 On 29 March 2021, the High Court adjourned his third bail application until 12 April after one-hour deliberation.
-Until then, Sham would remain in custody.
 On 12 April 2021, the High Court denied him bail and ordered him to remain in custody.
-Sham faces a possible life sentence if convicted of national security offences.

 On 13 May 2021, High Court judge Esther Toh upheld her decision to deny bail to Sham arguing that he was a "determined and resolute young man" who could reoffend if granted bail.

 On 2 September 2022, Sham pleaded guilty to violating the national security law.

+On 19 November 2024, Sham was sentenced to four years and three months in prison.
+He was released on 30 May 2025.